 Your Court Martial will Not Be Fair, You Need a Defense Lawyer Who Will Even the Fight

-For every type of prosecution charge and tactic, I have a “strike package” developed and designed to crush the prosecution at their own game.
+For every type of prosecution charge and tactic, we have a “strike package” developed and designed to crush the prosecution at their own game.
 In the Air Force, a “strike package” is a combination of air to air and air to surface assets, designed to deal with all possible enemy threats at a target.
-Before every case, I draw upon my experience and knowledge of the prosecution and their playbooks to attack them with a complete strike package for everything they might try in their attempts to convict you at all costs.
+Before every case, we draw upon our experience and knowledge of the prosecution and their playbooks to attack them with a complete strike package for everything they might try in their attempts to convict you at all costs.
 In the courtroom, the best defense is almost always a good offense.

 Warning!
 You Cannot Trust That Your Personal Information and Communications With a Military-Provided Lawyer Are Safe